Michalis Kapsis: Club career

-Aris Nikeas
+Aris Nikea

-Kapsis started his football career in 1990 at Aris Nikeas, where he turned in a number of impressive performances in 21 games.
+Kapsis started his football career in 1990 at Aris Nikea, where he turned in a number of impressive performances in 21 games.

-AO Neapolis
+AO Neapoli

-In the summer 1991, he joined AO Neapolis having an impressive performances for the club playing in 24 games.
+In the summer of 1991, he joined AO Neapoli having an impressive performances for the club playing in 24 games.

 Anagennisi Arta

-In the following season, Kapsis signed for the Greek Third Division side, Anagennisi Arta.
-There, Kapsis played for 1 season having played 18 matches, scoring once.
+In the following season, Kapsis signed for the third division side, Anagennisi Arta.
+There, he played for one season having played 18 matches, scoring once.

 Ethnikos Piraeus

-In 1993 he was transferred to Ethnikos Piraeus where he established himself at the club as a center-back.
+In 1993 he was transferred to Ethnikos Piraeus, where he established himself at the club as a center-back.
 In his first season, Kapsis helped the team to win the second division championship in 1994 and to get promoted to the first division.
 He was a key player for the club in the following years, playing to both first and second division winning another second division championship in 1998.

 AEK Athens

-In January 1999, Dimitris Melisanidis brought Kapsis to AEK Athens.
+On 29 January 1999, Kapsis was transferred to AEK Athens for a fee of 80 million drachmas.
 He quickly became a regular and he was paired in defence alongside players such as Nikos Kostenoglou, Carlos Gamarra, Mauricio Wright, Vangelis Moras and Traianos Dellas, with whom they also formed the national team's defensive duo.
 In 2001, where he was fined for his involvement in a training ground incident with Ilias Atmatsidis, as AEK surrendered the championship to Olympiacos in the final matchdays of the season.
 In 2002, he played in AEK's six draws in the UEFA Champions League group stage.
 The following season, Kapsis was his usual consistent self, despite the disappointing season for AEK, who finished fifth.
-During his spell at the club he won 2 Greek Cups in 2000 and 2002.
+During his spell at the club he won two Greek Cups in 2000 and 2002.
 In the summer of 2004, AEK faced administrative and financial issues and as a result Kapsis was among the footballers that left the club.

 Bordeaux

-After the EURO 2004, was transferred to Bordeaux for €500,000.
-He played 29 league matches in France,.
+On 26 July 2004, after the conquest of the Euro, Kapsis was transferred to Bordeaux for a fee of €500,000.
+He played 29 league matches in France.
 After this performance many club made an offer to Kapsis for a possible new contract.